kendallm360/rock-paper-scissors/README.md

 - Understanding the interaction between classes and their parameters when building the logic for changing screens.

 ### Wins
 - I still feel strong with the html and css.
-I also like (interacting with the DOM?) with query selectors and event listeners.
+I also like interacting with the DOM via query selectors and event listeners.
 I like that there is a general set path of logic to follow so it was easier for me to pick up on this concept.

 ### Visualization
 ![gif](https://media.giphy.com/media/82DQgHqYBNrechqKGS/giphy.gif)